GPT-2 – Language Models are Unsupervised Multitask Learners

 )

-At the output we obtain the 5 classes that we have specified with num_labels.
+At the output, we get the five classes that we specified with num_labels

 Fine tuning GPT-2link image 47